ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR YEAR ENDING 30 SEPTEMBER 2021

 - Employees are paid a fair wage

-In accordance with our Sustainable Purchasing Notice we will use quality fair trade certified ingredients that have reliable long-term availability unless the ingredient is not organic, and an alternative organic ingredient is available.
+In accordance with our Sustainable Purchasing Policy we will use quality fair trade certified materials that have reliable long-term availability unless the ingredient material is not organic, and an alternative organic material is available.

-Following a review of our actions to prevent slavery and human trafficking in our business and supply chains, we’ll take the following further steps to tackle slavery and human trafficking during 2019/20:
+Following a review of our actions to prevent slavery and human trafficking in our business and supply chains, we’ll continue to work on the following steps to tackle slavery and human trafficking during 2021/2022:

 - Review our policies, processes, and planning based on a risk mitigation approach.